De Novo Growth Strategy for Med Spas

 - Replicate your brand and culture across locations.
 De novo is a blank canvas.
 By opening a brand new venue and hiring new staff, you can instill the values, personalities, and culture that exist at your other locations.
 You’ve put in the work to create a brand.
 Now, you get to have the reigns in expanding and replicating your secret sauce in a new location.
 (Acquiring an existing location, on the other hand, requires integrating two different brands, cultures, and teams.)

 - Keep your own systems and technology in place.
 You already know what works at your original location—so you can take that model and do it again.
-You have fine tuned your service offerings and know what technology to buy.
+You have fine-tuned your service offerings and know what technology to buy.
 And since you’re hiring, you don’t have to re-educate an existing team on new systems or services.

 - Make your own hiring decisions.
-By the time you’re opening a second (or third, fourth, fifth, location), you know what you’re looking for from your staff and leadership.
+By the time you’re opening a second (or third, fourth, or fifth, location), you know what you’re looking for from your staff and leadership.
 You can hire team members who are a good fit for your culture right off the bat and train them your way.

 De Novo Growth Considerations